-The smooth shaft of the screw prevents any significant hold between the screw and the surrounding bone.
+The smooth shaft of the screw prevents any significant hold between itself and the surrounding bone.

-It is important to visualize and inspect the joint, searching for bone and cartilage fragments detached from the medial malleolus or from the talus, and any impaction of the articular surface at the margin of the fracture.
-If the articular surface has been impacted, this must carefully disimpacted before the medial fragment is reduced.
+It is important to visualize and inspect the joint, searching for bone and cartilage fragments detached from the medial malleolus or from the talus.

 Do not strip the periosteum more than necessary.

 Insert a 1.6 mm K-wire as perpendicularly as possible to the fracture plane.

 As decided in preoperative planning, this K-wire should occupy the planned position of the posterior screw.